kuzzleio/kuzzle/doc/2/framework/classes/kuzzle-request/get-number/index.md

 <SinceBadge version="auto-version" />

-Gets a parameter from a request arguments and checks that it is a number.
+Gets a parameter from the request arguments and checks that it is a number.

 ### Arguments